Revenue and expense ledger (P&L)

 3. no duplicate statutory definitions

-This is a minor change, under which the regulation will not repeat definitions already present in other legislation.
+This is a minor change in that the regulation does not repeat definitions already present in other legislation.
 Thus, the explanation of concepts such as income, fixed assets and intangible assets has disappeared from the document.

 Instead, the definition of an accounting office has changed (it can be found in § 2 item 5 of the new regulation), and in items.
 6 and 7 the definitions of the Personal Income Tax Law and the VAT Law have appeared.